 This course examines how wars, revolutions, and social conflicts involving U.S. Latinos have been portrayed in American literature and film.
 Emphasizing the experiences of Cuban American, Mexican American, Puerto Rican, and Dominican groups, this course looks at how Latino fiction, poetry, drama, and essays are influenced by conflicts in the U.S., Latin America, and the Caribbean.
+Credit Hours: 3.00 Format: Class

-Prerequisites: 2111 or 2121 and 2131, 2132, 2133, or 2134
+Prerequisites: 2111 or 2121 and one of the following: 2131, 2132, 2133, or 2134